 Volunteers' primary motivators to volunteer for the Reforestation project: caring about the project's conservation themes (35%); wanting to help Adventure Scientists with their mission (18%); and enjoying learning about science and nature (14%).

-Volunteer Sam Kulla scouted for cone crops in Lolo National Forest, Montana, wrote that his young daughter joined an outing and "has been bringing me pinecones non-stop since our field days, she's still at it!"
+Volunteer Sam Kulla scouted for cone crops in Lolo National Forest, Montana, writing that his 4-year old daughter "has been bringing me pinecones non-stop since our field days, she's still at it!"